opendocsg/opendoc-supreme-court-judgements/2019_SGHC_66/report.md

 (b)     the plaintiff was complicit in criminal activity relating to 1MDB (“the offending words in the Post”).

-The plaintiff claimed that these offending words were false and baseless and were calculated to disparage and impugn the plaintiff in his office as the Prime Minister.[\[note: 10\]](#Ftn_10)
+The plaintiff claimed that these offending words were false and baseless and were calculated to disparage and impugn the plaintiff in his office as the Prime Minister.[^10]

 12     The defendant filed his defence and counterclaim in the Suit on 26 December 2018.
 The defendant’s counterclaim was premised on the tort of abuse of process as the relevant cause of action.